Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The following Emergency and ordinary repairs (including painting) which do not change the architectural integrity of the structure, and which use in kind materials, do not require Commission review:

-Any work to change the outside of the structure which requires a permit will be subject to review by the HPC.
-The Commission will review the permit and provide a written report as to the historical preservation provisions to the changes proposed in the permit application.
-The Commission can recommend approval of the permit, approval with conditions, or recommend that the permit be denied.
-The Commission recommends that homeowners come to a Commission meeting prior to any application for a permit to speak to the members about any changes they would like to make.
+Any work to change the outside of the structure will be subject to review by the HPC.
+The Commission will review the proposed changes and provide a written report as to the historical preservation provisions.
+The Commission can recommend approval, approval with conditions, or recommend that the proposed changes be denied.
+The Commission recommends that homeowners come to a Commission meeting prior to any application to speak to the members about any changes they would like to make.

 It is an acknowledgement from the Township that your property/structure is valued by the Township.
 It helps tell the story of our community, as it represents an architectural style, historic time period or event.
 There is a good feeling to restoring and preserving the property for future generations.
 If you purchased an historic home, you understand the uniqueness of your home and the importance of carrying this piece of the past forward into our future.